- Home

 Surgery for vaginal cancer

-Some vaginal cancers may need to be removed with an operation.
-The gynaecological oncologist will try to remove all of the cancer along with some of the surrounding healthy tissue (called a margin).
-This helps reduce the risk of the cancer coming back.
-Some lymph nodes in your pelvis may also be removed.
+Surgery may be used for small cancers found in the lining of the vagina.
+A gynaecological oncologist will try to remove all of the cancer along with some of the surrounding healthy tissue (called a margin).
+Some lymph nodes in your pelvis or groin may also be removed, depending on the stage of the cancer.

-For more on this, call Cancer Council 13 11 20 or see Surgery.
+For more on this, see our general section on Surgery or call 13 11 20.

 Learn more about: